About the Scholarship

 The Bill Perez Labor Scholarship Award was created in 2023 through a partnership between the Inland Empire Labor Council and the Inland Empire Labor and Community Center.
 Its purpose is to recognize the achievements of UCR undergraduate students that embody the spirit of William “Bill” Perez, who served the labor movement and working families in the Inland Empire for 47 years in various labor and public leadership roles.
 Throughout his career Bill Perez sought to uplift working families in our region regardless of the union they represented, mentored anyone that wanted to understand the rich history of organizing in the Inland Empire, and tirelessly advocated for the future that we want our region to have.
 All UCR undergraduate students with a major in the College of Humanities and Social Sciences (CHASS), Public Policy, and/or those with a Labor Studies minor and a minimum 2.5 GPA are eligible to apply for this award.
 For 2025, three students who have demonstrated a commitment to labor studies, social justice, and community engagement will be awarded a $3,000 scholarship each.

-After 47 years of dedicated service in the Inland Empire labor movement, Bill retired on July 29, 2022.
-We honor his dedication to advocating to uplift working families in our region regardless of the union and in taking the time to mentor anyone who wants to understand the rich history of organizing in the IE and to advocate for the future that we want our region to have.
+After 47 years of dedicated service to the Inland Empire labor movement, Bill retired on July 29, 2022.
+We honor his dedication to uplifting working families throughout the region—regardless of union affiliation—and his willingness to mentor others who seek to understand the rich history of organizing in the Inland Empire and to advocate for the future our region deserves.

 Eren Whitfield is a Psychology major, minoring in Labor Studies, who will graduate in Spring 2025.
 He has worked as a Communications Assistant for the Inland Empire Labor and Community Center (IELCC) since Fall 2023.
 Additionally, he has served as an executive board member in the UC Riverside chapter of the Young Democratic Socialists of America (YDSA) for over 2 years.
 His positions have enabled him to gain hands-on experience in labor and community organizing, political education, political advocacy, and community outreach.
 Driven by a passion for uplifting marginalized voices and ensuring equal opportunities for all people, he has utilized his experiences to solve complex problems and advocate for real change within his community.
 This summer, he will be working with the Pomona Economic Opportunity Center (PEOC) through the UC Labor Summer Program to gain further experience in fighting against systemic injustice.
 His journey in advocating for social and economic justice will continue in the Fall, when he plans to begin a two-year graduate program to earn his Master of Social Welfare at UCLA.